spatie/laravel-mailcoach-unlayer/README.md

 composer require spatie/laravel-mailcoach-unlayer
 ```

-Publish and run the migration
+### Publish and run the migration

 ```bash
 php artisan vendor:publish --provider="Spatie\MailcoachUnlayer\MailcoachUnlayerServiceProvider" --tag="mailcoach-unlayer-migrations"
 php artisan migrate
 ```

-Add the route macro
+### Add the route macro

 You must register the routes needed to handle uploads.
-We recommend that you don't put this in your routes file, but in the map method of RouteServiceProvider
+We recommend that you don't put this in your routes file, but in the map method of your `RouteServiceProvider`.

 ```php
 Route::mailcoachUnlayer('mailcoachUnlayer');